codewordcreative/susty-icons/README.md

 ## The alternative: HTML emojis (Unicode, built in)

 I'd be breaking a personal rule if I didn't mention this other option.
 This would be even more efficient than my SVGs.
 The problem is more consistency.
-If you can use HTML emojis, do.
+If you can use built-in Unicode emojis, do.
 Add an aria-label if there is no accompanying text to explain what the symbol means.
 Check out W3 Schools for guidance and easy to use reference: https://www.w3schools.com/html/html_emojis.asp

 ## System and usage notes